 Research in the lab focuses on adaptation to changing landscapes.
 We’re planted firmly at the intersection of evolution, ecology, and conservation biology.
 Whether concerned with rising sea-levels, landscape development, or changing wind patterns, we study how animal populations (particularly birds) react to our dynamic planet.
 We measure behavior, morphology, niches, and genes to identify constraints on adaptation and tipping points where populations are no longer resilient.

 Current opportunities in the lab and on projects we’re involved in …

-- We are not currently looking for any new Graduate Students or Post-docs at this time.
+- We are not currently looking for any new Graduate Students or Post-docs for the 2020-2021 academic year.

-- Undergraduate field technicians in tidal marsh birds – Email Kenzie Roeder or Alice Hotopp
+- Studying tidal-marsh birds ~ Email Kenzie Roeder or Alice Hotopp

-- Undergraduate work study technicians in rocky intertidal food webs – Email Hannah Mittelstaedt
+- Studying rocky inter-tidal food webs ~ Email Hannah Mittelstaedt